 HOW TO GET TO MAE RIM

 Mae Rim Market is 15kms north of Chang Phuak Bus Station.
 Highway 107 links the two locations.
 Songthaew shared taxis run on this route between 06:00 and 18:00.
-Buses and air-conditioned passenger vans from Chang Phuak to Mae Taeng, Fang and Thaton all call at Mae Rim en route.
-For locations not on Highway 107 and the Mae Sa Valley, tourists will have to rent red songthaews in Chiang Mai, hire self-drive cars or motorcycles, or join organised tours.
+Buses and air-conditioned passenger vans from Chang Phuak Bus Station to Mae Taeng, Fang and Thaton all call at Mae Rim en route.
+For locations not on Highway 107 and the Mae Sa Valley, tourists will have to rent red songthaews in Chiang Mai, hire self-drive cars or motorcycles.
+Read more on Mae Taeng, Fang and Thaton Travel Guides.